pld/bamboo/README.rst

 Bamboo
 ======

 .. image:: https://secure.travis-ci.org/modilabs/bamboo.png?branch=master
   :target: http://travis-ci.org/modilabs/bamboo

-Bamboo is a data analysis web service.
-Bamboo is `open source <https://github.com/modilabs/bamboo>`_ software.
+Bamboo is an application that systematizes realtime data analysis.
+Bamboo provides an interface for merging, aggregating and adding algebraic calculations to dynamic datasets.
+Clients can interact with Bamboo through a a REST web interface and through Python.

 Bamboo supports a simple querying language to build calculations (e.g. student teacher ratio) and aggregations (e.g. average number of students per district) from datasets.
 These are updated as new data is received.

+Bamboo is `open source <https://github.com/modilabs/bamboo>`_ software released under the 3-clause BSD license, which is also known as the "Modified BSD License".

 Dependencies
 ------------